 Both kinds of aggregation enable advanced aggregation using signs on their inputs.
 A positive (+) sign means the input's score is added to the aggregate score.
 A negative (-) sign means the input's score is subtracted from the aggregate score.
 A clear sign means the input blocks the aggregate from having any score if the input has a score.

 Negative signs enable expressing a relationship where an action reduces the certainty of the intent or audience.
 For example a visitor submitting a sales contact form might reduce their score in the 'Competitor' audience.
 You can also use negative signs to create mutually exclusive intents or audiences, by referencing each other with a negative sign.
-In this model score in one aggregate is always subtracted from the other, and vice versa (e.g. 'Wholesale' and 'Consumer' might be mutually exclusive).
+In this model score in one aggregate is always subtracted from the other, and vice versa (such as 'Wholesale' and 'Consumer' might be mutually exclusive).

 Clear signs enable advanced scenarios such as building funnels.
 To build a funnel, a series of intents is created to represent the steps in the funnel.
 Later steps in the funnel are added as clear sign inputs to the earlier steps, resulting in a funnel where only the current stage has a score.
 Clear signs can also be useful to prevent conflicting actions from being suggested.